 High Option Benefits You pay Page Deductible Self Only deductible is \$500.
 Self Plus One and Self and Family deductible is \$1,000.
-22 Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$35 specialist 28 Services provided by a hospital: • Inpatient \$100 copayment per day up to a maximum of \$500 per admission 49 Outpatient \$100 copayment 50 Emergency benefits: Medical emergency \$150 per Emergency Room visit 52 Ambulance Services: Ground: \$100 copayment per trip; 52 Air/Sea: \$150 copayment per trip; \$10,000 limit per trip Mental health and substance abuse treatment: Regular cost-sharing 54 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) Nothing after \$5,000 for Self Only.
+22 Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$35 specialist 27 Services provided by a hospital: Inpatient \$100 copayment per day up to a maximum of \$500 per admission 48 Services provided by a hospital: Outpatient \$100 copayment 50 Emergency benefits: \$150 per Emergency Room visit 54 Medical emergency Emergency benefits: Ground: \$100 copayment per trip; 54 Ambulance Services: Air/Sea: \$150 copayment per trip; \$10,000 limit per trip Mental health and substance use disorder treatment: Regular cost-sharing 56 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) Nothing after \$5,000 for Self Only.
 Nothing after \$10,000 for Self Plus One and Self and Family.
-22 Out-of-Network: \$13,200 for Self Only.
-Nothing after \$26,400 for Self Plus One and Self and Family.
-Prescription drugs: Retail pharmacy \$10 Tier I, \$40 Tier II, \$60 Tier III 58 Self-administered Specialty drugs \$100 per fill Tier IV 58 Mail order \$0 Tier I, \$120 Tier II, \$180 Tier III 58
+Out-of-Network: \$13,200 for Self Only.
+Nothing after \$26,400 for Self Plus One and Self and Family 23 Prescription drugs: \$10 Tier I, \$40 Tier II, \$60 Tier III 59 Retail pharmacy Prescription drugs: \$100 per fill Tier IV 59 Self-administered Specialty drugs Prescription drugs: \$0 Tier I, \$120 Tier II, \$180 Tier III 59 • Mail order

-Summary of benefits for the Standard Option 2017
+Summary of Benefits for the Standard Option 2022

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.qualchoice.com.
 On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.

-Standard Option Benefits You Pay Page Deductible N/A Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$40 specialist 28 Services provided by a hospital: • Inpatient \$200 copayment per day up to a maximum of \$1,000 per admission 49 Outpatient \$200 copayment 50 Emergency benefits: Medical emergency \$150 per Emergency Room visit 52 Ambulance Services: Ground: \$100 copayment per trip; 52 Air/Sea: \$150 copayment per trip; \$10,000 limit per trip Mental health and substance abuse treatment: Regular cost-sharing 54 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) Nothing after \$5,500 for Self Only.
-Nothing after \$11,100 for Self Plus One and Self and Family.
-22 Prescription drugs: Retail pharmacy \$10 Tier I, \$40 Tier II, \$60 Tier III 58 Self-administered Specialty drugs \$100 per fill Tier IV 58 • Mail order \$15 Tier I, \$120 Tier II, \$180 Tier III 58
+Standard Option Benefits You Pay Page Deductible N/A Medical services provided by physicians:Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$40 specialist 28 Services provided by a hospital: Inpatient \$200 copayment per day up to a maximum of \$1,000 per admission 49 Services provided by a hospital: Outpatient \$200 copayment 50 Emergency benefits: Medical emergency \$150 per Emergency Room visit 54 Emergency benefits: • Ambulance Services: Ground: \$100 copayment per trip; Air/Sea: \$150 copayment per trip; \$10,000 limit per trip 54 Mental health and substance use disorder treatment: Regular cost-sharing 56 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) Nothing after \$5,500 for Self Only.
+Nothing after \$11,000 for Self Plus One and Self and Family.
+23 Prescription drugs:Retail pharmacy \$10 Tier I, \$40 Tier II, \$60 Tier III 59 Prescription drugs: \$100 per fill Tier IV 59 Self-administered Specialty drugs Prescription drugs:Mail order \$15 Tier I, \$120 Tier II, \$180 Tier III 59